HackclubVIT/website-server/README.md

 You can view the full mailtrap docs [here](https://mailtrap.docs.apiary.io/)

-#### Environment

 During development, you can fill in the environment variable `EMAIL_ADDRESS` with a arbitrary regex-valid email address (the address need not exist).
-For production, this will be replaced by the actual hackclub email address
+For production, this will be replaced by the actual hackclub email address.

 Since [dotenv](https://www.npmjs.com/package/dotenv) has been set up, you can enter your environment variables into a `.env` file in the root of the project.
 Make sure to not commit the `.env` file to git.
 (It has already been added to `.gitignore`).